 Many restaurants have leftover food at the end of the day; from the bakery display window, at a lunch buffet or at the supermarket.
 Shops and restaurants can sell this leftover food via the “Too Good To Go” app.
 This results in a win-win situation: customers can enjoy delicious food at a discounted price, while shops and restaurants waste less food and reduce their impact on the environment!

 At (Karls) Kitchen and the Frish restaurants in Ludwigsburg and Sindelfingen, a full meal can be purchased for only four Euros between 19:15 and 19:30.
 The only condition is that customers bring their own container and place the order in the app in advance.

 Further information about “Too Good To Go” can be found here: toogoodtogo.de

-Around 300,000 seasonal workers have started work at Breuninger’s Stuttgart location.
+Around 300,000 seasonal workers started working at Breuninger’s Stuttgart location.
 Since April 2019, 10 bee colonies have been housed on the roof of our Stuttgart store.
-One bee colony consists of 30,000 to 40,000 bees.
-The goal is to produce the first ever Breuninger honey, which will then go on sale in Stuttgart.
+Each bee colony consists of 30,000 to 40,000 bees.
+The goal is to produce the first ever Breuninger brand honey, which will then be available for purchase in Stuttgart.

 The city provides the ideal living conditions for the bees.
-Green roof terraces, small gardens, unfertilised flower meadows, brownfield sites and large parks offer an unparalleled source of food.
+Green roof terraces, small gardens, unfertilized flower meadows, vacant land sites and large parks offer an unparalleled source of food.
 Urban honey has been proven to be free from car exhaust fumes and fine particles, as the bees filter these harmful substances out of the nectar.
-The wide variety of flowers in the wild green spaces of the city also provides a good basis for Breuninger’s first own-brand honey.
+The wide variety of flowers in the wild green spaces of the city also provides a good basis for Breuninger’s first branded honey.

-The bees have been on the search for nectar within a three-kilometre radius of the roof of our store for a whole year.
-The result of their work can be purchased in our Confiserie.
+Already for one year, the bees have been on the search for nectar within a three-kilometer radius of the roof of our store.
+The result of their work can be purchased in our confectionary.